LYTTON FIRST NATION - STEIN WATER SYSTEM IMPROVEMENT PROJECT

 In 2023, a feasibility study was undertaken that identified key upgrades needed for the Stein Water System, and following this work, LFN selected Aplin Martin to complete the improvements.
 Aplin Martin will complete preliminary design, followed by detailed design of the Stein Water System improvements, and prepare a tender ready package for construction.
 The upgrades will include a new water reservoir above the Nuuautin IR 2B development, a connection to the proposed development, a tie-in to the existing system, upgrades to the existing pump stations, and upgrades to the existing water treatment system.
 As part of a separate project, the Stein River intake will also be upgraded.
 These upgrades will address existing supply concerns, increase reliability of the system, and provide capacity for the next 20-years, based on the current rate of on-reserve population growth.

-There will be a community open house on May 2nd, 2024, at Battlefield Community Centre from 1:30-3:30 PM, where you may attend to learn more about the project and provide feedback.
-The opportunity to provide feedback on the preliminary Stein Water System design will be between May 2nd to April 16th.
-However, you may provide general feedback, and ask questions at any time during the project.
-Other ways you can provide feedback on the project are listed below.
+A community open house had taken place on May 2nd, 2024, at Battlefield Community Centre, from 1:30 to 3:30 PM.
+Attendees had the opportunity to learn more about the project, ask questions, and provide feedback.
+The opportunity to provide feedback on the preliminary Stein Water System Design took place between May 2nd and April 16th.
+However, you may provide general feedback and ask questions at any time during the project.
+Other ways in which you could provide feedback on the project are listed below.

 Project Team